lomidzebeka/BekaLomidze.github.io/README.md

-# niclasknecht.github.io
+# Source Code and Assets of niclasknecht.github.io

-Personal website for Niclas Knecht.
+This repository contains the source code and assets of https://niclasknecht.github.io.